ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a lung NET. Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with a NET.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of the common types of treatments used for a lung NET are listed below.
+The common types of treatments used for a lung NET are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Surgical options for a lung NET include: